dengking/programming-language/docs/C-family/Common/Resource-management/Memory-management/Memory-access/Smart-pointers/Guideline-strong-exception-safety/Prefer-use-object-generator/index.md

 `std::make_unique` and `std::make_shared` are there for two reasons:

-1. So that you don't have to explicitly list the template type arguments.
+1、So that you don't have to explicitly list the template type arguments.

-2. Additional exception safety over using `std::unique_ptr` or `std::shared_ptr` constructors.
+2、Additional exception safety over using `std::unique_ptr` or `std::shared_ptr` constructors.
 (See the Notes section [here](http://en.cppreference.com/w/cpp/memory/shared_ptr/make_shared).)

 It's not really about runtime efficiency.
 There is the bit about the control block and the `T` being allocated all at once, but I think that's more a bonus and less a motivation for these functions to exist.